surelle-ha/SatellineAPI/README.md

 ## Usage
 - Clients can connect to the WebSocket server at `ws://your_server_url:1430/socket`.
-- To send a message, clients can make a GET request to `/msg/send` with the `message` query parameter.
+- To send a message, clients can make a GET request to `/ws/msg/send` with the `message` and `token` query parameter.
-- The server's status can be checked by making a GET request to `/msg/status`.
+- The server's status can be checked by making a GET request to `/ws/server/status`.

 ## Project Goals
 - Create a robust and real-time messaging server.